Steps to Protect Your Credit

-Whichever route you choose, you will need to provide your name, address, social security number, date of birth, and answers to a few questions about your credit history (which are meant to be difficult) in order to verify your identity.
+Whichever route you choose, you will need to provide your name, address, social security number, date of birth, and answer a few questions about your credit history (which are meant to be difficult) to verify your identity.

-Once in hand, review your report.
-Any accounts or activity you don’t recognize could be from identify theft, and we’re happy to walk through how to handle any items of concern.
-Or, visit IdentityTheft.gov for suggested steps to take.
+Once in hand, review your report, making note of any accounts or activity you don’t recognize as that could have come from identity theft.
+As your investment advisors, we’re happy to walk you through how to handle any items of concern.
+Likewise, visit IdentityTheft.gov for suggested steps to take.

 - If you are compromised, consider placing a credit freeze (or security freeze) on your files through each of the credit bureaus.
 A credit freeze does not affect your credit score but does make it more difficult for a thief to open an account in your name.
 Visit this FTC webpage for more information